Community Involvement through Service

 The kindergarten year is the foundational year for our service learning curriculum.
 Students focus on service at home, service at school and service in the community.
 Our community service partnership is with the Ronald McDonald House in Charlotte.
 The house looks and acts as a real home to families in need of a place to stay while their child receives treatment at the local children's hospital.
 The Ronald McDonald House supports families by providing everything that you would typically find at home: a laundry room, a beautiful kitchen, a pantry to store personal food items, a play room, a homework area, and private sleeping areas.
 Our kindergarten students collect household items to donate throughout the year.
 They also they go to Build-A-Bear Workshop to create a special bear to donate to the children of the house.
 Kindergarten supports a school-wide pop tab collection which also creates income for the RMH to use.
 The goal is to collect one million pop tabs in order to financially support 40 families during their stay.

 Tracy Hoskins, Service Learning Teacher 1st GradeFirst grade service learning focuses on pet care and service animals.
-Students help the Cornelius Animal Shelter and Rescue Ranch collect donations for their organizations.
-We visit the facilities and learn about what happens at each location.
-Service animals come to our classroom to visit as we learn about the types of services each animal provides.
+Students help the Cornelius Animal Shelter and collect donations for their organizations.
 The goal of the service learning curriculum in first grade is to make students aware of how important people and animals are for our community.

 Dawn Modrak, Service Learning Teacher 2nd GradeThe second grade service learning partnership is with The Mooresville Library.
 The students visit the library once a month to help with various projects.
 One big project they participate in is cleaning, sorting and leveling books using the Scholastic Wizard Program.
 Ms. Crystal then takes these books to her bookshelves at the Mooresville Soup Kitchen for all children and families to enjoy.
 Students also collect books for the library throughout the year for children and families in need.
 In addition to serving at the library, the children learn about the library and how it works.
 Each child gets a library card to checkout and return books.
 This encourages responsibility and nurtures their love of reading.

-Catherine Packard, Service Learning Teacher 4th GradeOur fourth graders learn early on in the school year that being a role model is a core value for their class.
+Hannah Ellis, Service Learning Teacher 4th GradeOur fourth graders learn early on in the school year that being a role model is a core value for their class.
 Soon they begin to define themselves as role models as they serve as mentors to young children at Thomasboro Academy in Charlotte.
-Once a month, the fourth graders serve the students at Thomasboro in a variety of ways.
-Some examples include being a one-on-one reading buddy, assisting with literacy and math activities for small groups, and conducting whole group read alouds.
+Once a month, the fourth graders serve the students at Thomasboro by being a one-on-one tutors, assisting with literacy and math activities for students in Kindergarten, First, and Second grade.
 This rewarding service partnership provides an opportunity for our fourth graders to apply important life skills such as good listening and communication skills, patience, empathy, reflection, and respect.

 Elizabeth Morgan & MaryBeth Schaffner, 6th Grade Service Learning TeachersThe sixth grade service learning program focuses on animal advocacy.
 Students participate in a variety of activities that allow them to learn about domesticated and wild animals and how to advocate for proper animal care.
 Students work throughout the year to understand the importance of responsible animal ownership, working to educate their community about various topics related to ethical animal treatment.
 They will work with local animal shelters to learn common reasons for animal surrender and develop materials for potential pet owners that address these concerns.
 Students will also work to support shelters by raising money selling homemade dog biscuits at Christmas in Davidson, making beds and toys for animals living in shelters, and creating animal care packets for current and future pet owners.
 At the end of the year, students will choose one habit, organization, or activity that they will commit supporting throughout their time at Woodlawn.